aspose-email/Aspose.Email-for-.NET/README.md

 message.From = "sender@domain.com";
 message.To = "receiver@domain.com";
 message.Subject = "This is test message";
-mamessageilMsg.Body = "This is test body";
+message.Body = "This is test body";
 // create an instance of the MapiMessage class and pass object of MailMessage as argument var msg = MapiMessage.FromMailMessage(message);
 // save file on disc